snrnats/doc-centre/docfx_project/pro/api/help/selecting_options.md

 To call **Select Option**, send a `POST` request to `https://api.electioapp.com/deliveryoptions/select/{deliveryOptionReference}`.
 There is no body content required for the request.

 Once it has received the request, PRO creates a consignment using the consignment that details were passed as part of the original request to get delivery options.
-Next, the system allocates the consignment to the carrier service associated with the selected delivery option.
+Next, the system allocates the consignment in line with the delivery promise specified in the selected option.
+Generally, this means allocating to the carrier service returned in the original option, but PRO can allocate to an alternative service in certain circumstances.
+The delivery option guarantees the delivery promise, but not the carrier service

 PRO then returns links to the consignment resource that was allocated, a summary of the carrier service that the consignment was allocated to, a link to the relevant package labels, and a `ConsignmentLegs` array indicating how many legs the shipment will need.
 Where a shipment would need multiple legs to complete, the `ConsignmentLegs` array shows tracking details for each individual leg.